 Video posts are an increasingly popular way to connect with networks on social media.
 However, creating an engaging video post requires a good understanding of how to create a video post and the nuances for that medium.
 In this article, we explore the requirements of how to create a video post and share it on social networks.

 Video posts can be published to EveryoneSocial with a few requirements for a playable video.
 This is done by following the steps to publish posts to EveryoneSocial using the "Image or Video" post type.

 Once a video is published, there are two in-app notifications sent to confirm the post's publication process.

-Notification 1: “Your post has been created successfully.”
-This means the post was created, but it's not quite visible to others.
-This is the first step.
-Depending on the size of the video file and your internet connection, it may take a few seconds or a few minutes to create the post.
+- Notification 1: “Your post has been created successfully.”
+This means the post was created but is not yet visible to others.
+This is the first step, but the video is still processing.

-Notification 2: “Your video has finished processing.”
+- Notification 2: “Your video has finished processing.”
 Your post is now visible to others!
-This process usually takes 3-15 minutes, depending on the video size.
+Depending on the video size, this process usually takes 3-15 minutes.
 Larger files may take notably longer to process.

 You may hear us talk about native videos.
 Simply put, this means shared Video Posts respond as if uploaded directly to social networks.
-All of the network’s regular video controls are available, which makes your audience’s experience seamless.
+The video plays natively inside the social network without clicking a link to view it elsewhere.
+The network’s regular video controls are also available, making your audience’s experience seamless.

 Currently, we support native videos on LinkedIn and are working on native videos with Twitter’s platform.